ODIM-Project/ODIM/docs/README.md

 #  User roles and privileges

 Resource Aggregator for ODIM allows you to view, create, and manage user roles through Redfish APIs.

+**PREREQUISITE:** Only a user with `ConfigureUsers` privilege can perform the operations of user roles and privileges.

 **Supported APIs**: